 For a DPC practice, that typically looks like:

-• WordPress (hosted on a reliable platform like Flywheel) or Webflow for your website — both give you real SEO flexibility and design control
+- WordPress (hosted on a reliable platform like Rocket) or Webflow for your website — both give you real SEO flexibility and design control

 The goal is that when a patient clicks “Join,” their information flows cleanly into your systems without someone on your staff doing manual data entry.
-That’s not a luxury — that’s just good practice operations.
 HIPAA-compliant intake forms with end-to-end encryption aren’t optional, and every third-party tool you use needs a Business Associate Agreement (BAA) in place.

 What are the essential website features for a high-converting Direct Primary Care practice?

-A Robust FAQ Section Most prospective DPC patients are encountering this model for the first time.
+A Robust FAQ Section — Most prospective DPC patients are encountering this model for the first time.
 They have questions: Does this replace my insurance?
 What happens if I need a specialist?
 Can I use this for my kids?
-Add the HSA question here too — it comes up constantly and fielding it proactively signals that you understand your patients’ financial reality.
-Answer them on your site.
+Can I pay with my HSA?
+(Yes, as of 2026 — see above, and put the answer on your site.)
 Every question you answer proactively is one less barrier between a visitor and a membership.

 How can DPC practices market directly to businesses?